nagpallab/nagpallab.github.io/research.md

 title: Research
 ---

-<p>A key challenge in precision medicine is understanding the drivers of inter-individual variability and how they mediate disease risk and outcomes.
-Our lab develops statistical genetics and integrative genomics strategies to enable personalized risk assessments and treatment approaches for common non-communicable diseases.
+<p>A key challenge in precision medicine is understanding the drivers of inter-individual variability and how they mediate variability in disease risk and its outcomes.
+Our lab develops statistical genetics and integrative genomics strategies to improve disease risk stratification and patient outcomes.
 Our work broadly covers four areas:</p>

 <div class="research-block" id="prsxe">
   <h2>1.
 Polygenic Risk Score &times; Environment Interactions (PRS&times;E)</h2>
   <div class="research-block-content">
     <img src="/assets/images/research-prs.png" alt="PRS x Environment research" class="research-block-img">
     <div>
-      <p>Polygenic risk scores (PRSs) offer significant value in risk stratification.
+      <p>Polygenic risk scores (PRSs) offer significant value in risk stratification rather than overall prediction or diagnosis.
 When integrated with environmental and clinical risk factors, PRS-based approaches enhance the ability to identify individuals on whom preventative interventions would be most impactful.
-Our work has demonstrated pervasive evidence of PRSxE interactions influencing common diseases, underscoring the context-dependency of PRSs.</p>
+Our work has demonstrated pervasive evidence of PRSxE interactions influencing common non-communicable diseases, underscoring the context-dependency of PRSs.</p>
       <p><strong>Key Publications:</strong></p>
       <ul class="key-pubs">
         <li>Nagpal S and Gibson G. Pervasive Interactions between Exposures and Polygenic Risk can Inform more Effective Clinical and Behavioral Intervention. <span class="pub-journal">Nature Genetics</span> (2026).</li>